noeltoivio/noeltoivio.github.io/index.md

 > <b>Released:</b> March 2025 <br>
 > <b>Platforms:</b> Steam, Playstation 4, Playstation 5, Xbox One and Xbox Series S/X

+Areas of responsibility:
-I was both Head Design Responsible for <b>combat</b> (which meant spearheading the boss designs, enemies, new weapons) as well as being responsible for <b>onboarding and first time user experience</b>, which meant designing the tutorial and new feature introductions and fixing one of the main problems with TM which was high player drop rates early on.
+- <b>Design responsible for combat</b> which meant spearheading and setting the quality of the boss designs, enemies and new weapons
+- <b>Design responsible for onboarding and first time user experience</b> which meant designing the tutorial and new feature introductions and fixing one of the main problems with Trailmakers which was high player drop rates early on.

+<a href="trailmakers.html" class="btn">More info ↗</a>

 ## Rubber Bandits